naman25bce10255-lab/Digital-Literacy/Task-4-email-etiquette/social-media-checklist.md

 3) Give credit where it's due.
 Always cite original creators when sharing art, photos, or intellectual property.

-4)Use your platform for good.
+4) Use your platform for good.
 Share your achievements, volunteer work, and professional milestones.

 5) Verify information before sharing.
 Check the facts to avoid spreading "fake news" or misinformation.